nmacl/Escrow/README.md

 # Escrow
 I haven't tested this on a testnet or a mainnet.
 Susceptible to re entrancy attacks.
 Deploy on your favorite solidity supported block chain.
+Escrows cannot be created concurrently for buyers, but can be for sellers.

 # Purpose
 Create an escrow between a buyer and seller.
 Primarily managed by the admins, or contract owner.
 Buyer or seller can cancel the escrow once expiration block is reached.